-The Project remains very busy developing strategy and coordinating resources in a number of recent Indian law cases recently decided by, or currently pending in, the various U.S. Courts of Appeal where review by the U.S. Supreme Court may be contemplated.
-On July 20, 2007, in an important victory for Indian tribes, the en banc panel of the First Circuit issued its opinion in Carcieri v.
-Kempthorne, a case that began as a broad challenge to the Secretary's authority to take land into trust on behalf of Indians and Indian tribes.
-In a well-written, well-reasoned opinion, the First Circuit upheld the Secretary's authority to take land into trust on behalf of the Narragansett Indian Tribe and rejected all of the State's constitutional and statutory arguments.
-The State of Rhode Island has indicated that it will be seeking review of the en banc decision before the Supreme Court.
-Unless they seek an extension of time, their petition for cert is currently due on October 18, 2007.
+On Monday, September 24, 2007, the Court conducted its opening conference for the October Term 2007, and denied review in all three Indian law cases considered (see below).
+At present, petitions for cert are pending in four Indian law cases.
+However, we anticipate a number of additional petitions for cert will be filed in the next several weeks, including one in Carcieri v.
+Kempthorne, a case which began as a broad challenge by the State of Rhode Island to the Secretary's authority to take land into trust on behalf of Indians and Indian tribes.
+The U.S. Court of Appeals for the First Circuit upheld the Secretary's authority to take land into trust on behalf of the Narragansett Tribe and rejected all of the state's arguments, including: (1) Section 5 of the Indian Reorganization Act (IRA) is an unconstitutional delegation of legislative authority, violates the 10th Amendment and violates the Enclave Clause of the U.S. Constitution; (2) Section 5 of the IRA applies only to tribes that were "recognized Indian tribes now under federal recognition" in 1934, thus excluding the Narragansett Tribe and any other tribe administratively recognized after 1934 from the benefits of the IRA; and (3) the Rhode Island Settlement Act implicitly precludes the acquisition of any additional new trust lands by the Secretary in the State of Rhode Island, or implicitly restricts any such acquisition of trust lands to be subject to state civil and criminal laws and jurisdiction.
 We anticipate that a number of other states will be filing an amicus brief(s) in support of Rhode Island as part a larger coordinated strategy by these states to mount more significant legal challenges to the acquisition of trust land for the benefit of Indians and Indian tribes.
 The Tribal Supreme Court Project will continue to work closely with the attorneys for the Tribe and the United States to oppose review by the Court.